 The naming convention for the files, which may contain placement and routing information in varying degrees of completion, is placer_level_router_level_cost_table.file_extension.

-The PAR, DLY, and PAD files are described in the following sections.
-When you run multiple iterations, a summary Place and Route Report File similar to the following example is generated.
+The PAR, CSV, TXT, and PAD files are described in the following sections.
+When you run multiple iterations, a summary Place and Route Report File is generated.